T-Mac/toolbelt/Readme.md

     $ bundle exec rake pkg:build # build an OS X .pkg file
     $ bundle exec rake exe:build # build an .exe file for Windows

-Each one has a corresponding "*:release" task which also pushes the artifacts up to S3.
-This requires the "HEROKU_RELEASE_ACCESS" and "HEROKU_RELEASE_SECRET" environment variables to be set to the proper AWS credentials.
+Each one has a corresponding `*:release` task which also pushes the artifacts up to S3.
+This requires the `HEROKU_RELEASE_ACCESS` and `HEROKU_RELEASE_SECRET` environment variables to be set to the proper AWS credentials.

 # License